georgeonalo/port-project2/PORT_SOLUTION.md

 ![alt text](<Screenshot 2025-09-01 at 04.28.33.png>)

-**Explanation**: This pattern navigates to the `spec` object and extracts the `replicas` field, which contains the desired number of pod replicas for the deployment.
+**Explanation**: This pattern uses the dot (`.`) operator, which is fundamental in JQ for navigating JSON objects.
+Here, `.` refers to the root of the JSON, `.spec` accesses the `spec` object, and `.spec.replicas` extracts the `replicas` field.
+This allows you to flexibly extract, transform, and combine data from complex JSON structures.

 #### b.
 Deployment Strategy
 ```bash